RenderKit/ospray/doc/api.md

 Shared data arrays require that the application's array memory outlives the lifetime of the created `OSPData`, as OSPRay is referring to application memory.
-Where this is not preferrable, applications use opaque arrays to allow the `OSPData` to own the lifetime of the array memory.
+Where this is not preferable, applications use opaque arrays to allow the `OSPData` to own the lifetime of the array memory.
 However, opaque arrays dictate the cost of copying data into it, which should be kept in mind.